nnamdichinonso/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task0=Create a script that creates an alias
+Task0= A script that creates an alia
+Task1= A script that prints hello user, where user is the current Linux user